-In the United Kingdom, there is a body called Her Majesty’s Most Honourable Privy Council.
-It exercises a range of executive and other powers, advising the Queen on British matters of state.
+In the United Kingdom, there is a body called His Majesty’s Most Honourable Privy Council.
+It exercises a range of executive and other powers, advising the King on British matters of state.

 In New Zealand, in the past, the service of senior Ministers and members of the judiciary has been given recognition by their appointment to the Privy Council, and the consequent right to use the title "The Right Honourable" (abbreviated to "The Rt Hon") while in office and for life.

 The formal responsibility for recommending appointments to the Privy Council to the King rests exclusively with the British Prime Minister.
 New Zealand Prime Ministers have not been able to make recommendations for appointment and technically have made "suggestions" to the British Prime Minister.
 From 2000, successive New Zealand Prime Ministers decided not to suggest any further appointments to the Privy Council, with formal steps taken to discontinue the arrangement in 2010.
 In 2004, the New Zealand government discontinued the right to appeal to the Privy Council and established the Supreme Court as New Zealand’s highest court.
 All formal links to the Privy Council were severed from that time.